SEO Best Practices for WordPress Web Designers

 Another great content guideline would be to name all images you upload to the site and add a description.
 This primarily helps with content indexing for Google and is great for search SEO with Google images.
 Yoast SEO has a great guide on image SEO and how it works from optimization, to correct alt & title naming, and even site maps.
 It’s a great contextual read for those who want to start doing some more advanced steps to better understand the finer minutia of SEO for their site

-Watch the URL Length
+Watch URL Length

-Another great tip for your site’s ranking health (as well as a good quality of life tip!), is to watch the length of your page URLs.
-Users do not like long page names, and even sharing links around having a super long URLs doesn’t have a huge impact on Google’s ability to crawl and index the URL, but remember you are making content for your user, and long domains can be cumbersome for users & harder to read; especially for subpages with longer titles.
-I would recommend reading this great article from Neil Patel on URL optimization.
+Users do not like long page names, and sharing links with super long URLs doesn’t have a huge impact on Google’s ability to crawl and index the URL.
+However, remember that you are making content for your users, and long domains can be cumbersome for users and harder to read, especially for subpages with longer titles.
+We recommend reading this article from Neil Patel on URL optimization.

 Conclusion